seregazhuk/seregazhuk.github.io_old/_posts/2016-07-03-laravel-logging-to-db.md

 ---

 By default Laravel stores all error messages in logs files in `storage/logs` directory.
 But sometimes it is not very convenient to analyze these log files or to aggregate them.
-In this artice I'm going to to use mysql and Eloquent to store errors in a database.
+In this article I'm going to use mysql and Eloquent to store errors in a database.

-First of all we need a table, so lets create a model and an empty migration:
+First of all, we need a table, so lets create a model and an empty migration:

 {% highlight bash %}
 php artisan make:model Log -m